Table of Contents

 While saving on airfares, this is also the best period to save on accommodation in Sri Lanka.
 Hotels are rarely half-filled during the period and most hotels are maintaining very special bargain rates, in order to encourage people to stay in their properties.

-The weather during the Sri Lanka summer holiday
+The weather in the Summer in Sri Lanka

 The climate is greatly varied across the island of Sri Lanka.
 West coast of Sri Lanka experiences the most number of rainy days from April to November.
 This is the monsoon period of West coast means more rain and less sunshine.
 But, East coast is having a sunny and warm climate during the same period.
 The sea on the east coast is very calm and clear while the sea is very shallow.
 This is the best time to travel to the east coast, for sun worshippers.
 The sea is at its best for sea bath, diving, snorkelling and other water sports.
 Climate is dry, warm and sunny, this is the best time for outdoor activities on the east coast.

 Another reward for your choice to travel during the off-season is the freedom of the sights and attractions.
 These places have hordes of the crowd during the peak-season and making you contend with other travellers.
 Even though there are fewer visitors during this period, all the sights and activities are operating as usual.

 More exposure to the local culture

 Fewer foreigners mean the more opportunities to interact with the local people and their culture.
 Sri Lanka is a country with one of the oldest civilizations in the world.
 Try to understand the way the local community think and act.
 They are also a very helpful and friendly community and love sharing their experiences with you.